data-creative/data-creative.github.io/_posts/2017-05-21-next-train-api.md

 }
 ```

-> Then the response includes a list of trips running from the origin station to the destination station on the given day.
+> The response includes a list of trips running from the origin station to the destination station on the given day.
 It even includes a comprehensive list of all stops for each trip.
 Very usable!

 Besides transforming GTFS data into a more usable format for client applications, the real value of this API lies in its scalability.
 It should work for [any one of these](https://transitfeeds.com/feeds) 500+ GTFS-publishing transit agencies across the globe.

 But the API's downside is that it depends on the publishing transit agency to be a dependable and capable partner.
-Unfortunately, in my experience working with GTFS data [published by](https://www.cttransit.com/about/developers) my local Connecticut transit agency, [Shore Line East](http://www.shorelineeast.com/), I have noticed multiple inconsistencies and idiosyncrasies their data quality and publishing practices.
-After bringing these issues to their attention, they have usually responded by fixing the issues, but along the way they have lost my confidence in their reliability.
+Unfortunately, in my experience working with GTFS data [published by](https://www.cttransit.com/about/developers) my local Connecticut transit agency, [Shore Line East](http://www.shorelineeast.com/), I have noticed multiple inconsistencies and idiosyncrasies in their data validation and publishing practices.
+After bringing these issues to their attention, they have eventually responded with fixes, but along the way they have lost my confidence.
 It's a shame this specific transit agency is not willing and able to collaborate with third-party developers.
 I think their riders and their service both suffer as a result.

 I encourage any interested developer to [configure and deploy](https://github.com/data-creative/next-train-api/blob/master/DEPLOYING.md) this API to your own Heroku server to consume GTFS data from your own local transit agency.
-All you have to do is set an environment variable called `GTFS_SOURCE_URL` to point to the GTFS feed URL (e.g. `"http://www.shorelineeast.com/google_transit.zip"`) and schedule a job (`rake gtfs:import`) to run once per day.
+All you have to do is set an environment variable called `GTFS_SOURCE_URL` to point to the GTFS feed URL (e.g. `"http://www.shorelineeast.com/google_transit.zip"`) and schedule a job (`rake gtfs:import`) to run once per hour or once per day.
 If you do this, let me know how it goes!
 I'm happy to provide support.